xpack/web-jekyll/pages/xbb/prerequisites.md

 ```

 {% include note.html content="Xcode alone includes the compiler
-in the Xcode.app folder, which may very in different versions;
+in the Xcode.app folder, which may vary in different versions;
 for a stable configuration it is
 required to install the CommandLineTools package." %}